 From here stagecoach buses regularly run to and from Edinburgh which tickets covering around half the price of train tickets.
 When arriving from a service, you can connect to a regular local bus service, run by a company called Moffat and Williamson, if your accommodation or destination is further afield – but we never needed to use their services.

-There are so many wonderful things to do in St Andrews – whether you opt for a simple day trip from Edinburgh or a longer stay.
-Many of your favorite highlights will undoubtedly come for wandering its consecrated streets and getting wonderful lost.
+There are so many beautiful things to do in St Andrews – whether you opt for a simple day trip from Edinburgh or a longer stay.
+Many of your favorite highlights will undoubtedly come for wandering its consecrated streets and getting wonderfully lost.
 Who knows what you will find.

-As we already said – a day trip to this wonderful spot in Scotland is great, but you will surely want to stay much linger once you arrive so why not just plan a few relaxing days here.
+As we already said – a day trip to this wonderful spot in Scotland is fun, but you will surely want to stay much longer once you arrive, so why not just plan a few relaxing days here.
 Whatever your tendencies, style preferences, or budget, you can find a place to stay in St Andrews thanks to its wide range of accommodation options.

 Everything from five-star hotels to cheap hostels, luxury B&Bs, and self-catering apartments can be found here.
 Take a look at the best deals for St. Andrews accommodation now, or let us help with a few of our personal favorite St Andrews hotel ideas to tempt you.